 WHAT’S IN THIS REVIEW?

-Another VPN from the Kape Technologies stable, ZenMate is a capable provider in terms of sheer power.
+Another reliable VPN from the Kape Technologies stable, ZenMate is a capable provider in terms of sheer power.
 They offer unlimited simultaneous connections, while speeds of up to 200 Mbps are quicker than much of the competition.
 However, there are some question marks relating to their ownership, who were forced to rebrand in 2018 following unethical business practices relating to adware/malware.

 Three years on, is their software recommended from a privacy standpoint, or would you be better served with an audited alternative?